schofida/mlod-enhancements/mlod-new-heroic-paths.md

 - You cannot wear incorrectly-sized armor, but you can still use medium-sized weapons without penalty.
 - You suffer disadvantage on Dexterity (Sleight of Hand) and Dexterity (Stealth) skill checks.
 - You have advantage on Strength checks and Strength saving throws.
-- When you hit a target with a Melee Weapon Attack Roll and deal damage to it, you can knock that target Prone, provided your weapon has the Heavy Property and the target is one or more sizes smaller than you.
-This benefit can be used as many times as your proficiency bonus per long rest.
+- Increase your reach by 5.
-- Once on each of your turns, one of your attacks with a melee weapon can deal an extra 1d8 damage to a target on a hit, provided your weapon has the Heavy property.
+- Once on each of your turns, one of your attacks with a weapon or an unarmed strike can deal an extra 1d8 damage to a target on a hit.
-- When making a Charisma (Intimidation) check, you can use your choice of your strength modifier instead of your charisma modifier.
+- When making a Charisma (Intimidation) check, you can add either your strength modifier or your charisma modifier to the roll.

 ---